 It is important for you to know that there are some circumstances in which co-sleeping with your baby can be very dangerous:

 - Either you or your partner smokes (even if you do not smoke in the bedroom)

 - Either you or your partner has drunk alcohol or taken drugs (including medications that may make you drowsy)

-- Your baby was born premature (37 weeks or less)
+- Your baby was born premature (before 37 weeks)

 - Your baby was born at a low weight (2.5kg or 5½ lbs or less)

 You should never sleep together with your baby if any of the above points apply to you or your partner.